 The heart of our education program is to educate people who live, work and play in bear country to reduce bear attractants.
 We maintain perhaps the most comprehensive Bear Smart website on the Internet, which 60,000 people (on average) visit every month.

 We distribute educational materials for children, hands-on guidelines for residents and recreationists, and more detailed guides and training resources for policymakers and bear managers.
-We have also combined learning with fundraising by creating a line of educational merchandise, including stickers, games and Bear Smart clothing.
-Each year, for instance, we sell 20,000 decks of Bear Smart playing cards, which provide information about how to be Bear Smart while the game's in progress.
+We have also combined learning with fundraising by creating a line of educational merchandise, including books and games.
+Each year, for instance, we sell 25,000 decks of Bear Smart playing cards, which provide information about how to be Bear Smart while the game’s in progress.

 In specific communities, where human-bear conflicts are a problem, we invest in extensive advertising campaigns and provide educational brochures.
 We also provide local groups with the tools they need to reach the public.

 While our efforts to date have proven quite successful, focus groups and surveys indicate that many people who know how to be Bear Smart don’t necessarily behave that way.
 As a result, we plan to use community-based social marketing tools to more effectively encourage sustainable behaviour change.

 For more information, visit our Education section.

 Non-lethal Bear Management

 Directly addressing the root cause of human-bear conflicts, which is usually lack of awareness and poor bear attractant management, is the most effective way to keep bears and people safe.
 But even under the best circumstances, bears will come into and even hang around communities and other developed areas — campgrounds, work camps, and landfills.
-In these cases, bear aversion tactics can effectively teach food-conditioned and even habituated bears where they are not welcome without having to destroy them.
+In these cases, bear aversion tactics can effectively teach food-conditioned and even habituated bears where they are not welcome without having to kill them.